 Common Name: Fig-Leaved Goosefoot

-Chenopodium ficifolium is a Annual up to 0.90 metres tall.
+Chenopodium ficifolium is an annual plant that can grow up to 0.90 metres tall.

 It has edible and miscellaneous uses.